mvanwinkleias/ias_php7_2_script_infra/README.md

 # ias_php7_script_infra

-Here is an introduction to this project.
+PHP 7 infrastructure Libraries

 # License

-copyright (C) 2017 Author, Institution
+copyright (C) 2020 Martin VanWinkle, Institute for Advanced Study

 This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by